shashi1273/Dremio-Workshop/content/80-Joining Datasets in Dremio/801-create-physical-dataset.md

 <div style="text-align: left">

 <ol>
  <li> In Dremio, navigate to the Dremio Home Screen and click on your S3 bucket in the bottom left corner of the screen.
-Click on the <b> “modernizationworkshop” </b>folder and notice that you have a folder that says <b>nyc weather</b>.
+Click on the same named folder on middle of screen, then click on "dremioworkshopdata" and notice that you have a folder that says <b>nyc weather</b>.
 </li>
                             <img src="../../images/dremio61.png" style="margin:15px 0px; border:1px solid black"/>